National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/ia-node.md

 # IA Node
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation about the concept of a mininal Integration Architecture Node (IA Node).
+**Description:** This file provides documentation on the concept of a mininal Integration Architecture Node (IA Node).

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->